cyb3rko/InfinityFF-For-Reddit/README.md

 - Devices with >= Android 13 login error
   - maybe some HMAC related Crypto APIs changed?
 - ~~Youtube links not being displayed~~
+- the app uses the latest session cookie (i.e. the one from the last logged in account) for all access token refreshes

 #### Known Issues Version 5.5.0
 - Images in text posts not loading correctly